wadehuang36/Project-Guidelines/react-native/README.md

 5. you can change Build Configuration on XCode by go to Menu > Product > Scheme > Edit Scheme or run `xcodebuild` with `-configuration [name]`.

 ## Pre commit
-We use the package [pre-commit](https://github.com/observing/pre-commit) to add a git pre-commit hook to check quality before commit.
-The hook executes there other commands
+We use the package [pre-commit](https://github.com/observing/pre-commit) to add a git pre-commit hook to check the code quality before commit.
+The hook executes these commands
 - npm run lint: use eslint to check code pass the rules
 - npm run test: check project pass the tests
 - npm run build: check project can build

 If one of three commands fails, the commit fails.
-If you want to temporarily force commit. you can use commit with `--no-verify` option to skip hook.
+If you want to temporarily force commit. you can use `git commit` with `--no-verify` or `-n` option to the skip hook.
 However, the build server will run these three commands again when a new pull request is created.

 ## Sample Projects
 - [Incident Go (Private)](https://gitlab.com/swarmnyc/incident-code-app)